Monday, October 30, 2017

 History of Shoe Making : The Ten footers

 During the mid nineteenth century in the United States shoes were made in small workshops called ten footers, (i.e. 10-feet-by-10-feet constructions).
-Between five to 10 people worked in a ten-footer usually sat around a table.
-In the absence of automation shoe making was still down by hand.
+Between five to 10 people worked in a ten-footer and usually sat around a table.
+In the absence of automation shoe making was done by hand.
 Division of labour was the rule in the Ten Footers.
-One workman would cut the leather which was tanned on the premises; another sewed the uppers together, while another sewed on the soles.
+One workman would cut the leather which was tanned on the premises; another sewed the uppers together; while another sewed on the soles.

 Some work was outsourced and women would hand sew uppers to soles at home but come the invention of the sole sewing machine the practice of "putting out" work gradually declined.
 Shoe making dominated the small towns of Massachusetts like Natick with 75 percent of the work force involved in shoe making.
 Core business during the mid 19th century prior to the Civil War (1861–1865), was supply of shoes for the slaves in the South.
 A spike in business came with the Gold Rush of (1848- 1855) when diggers needed boots.

 Manufacture of shoes was complex with over a hundred separate operations involved; the greatest stride took place when the sole sowing machine was invented.
 The first patented machine was invented in 1858 by Lyman Blake.
 The machinery was designed to stitch the sole and upper together.

 A year later Lyman sold his patent to Gordon McKay and together they developed the McKay sole-sewing machine which became the stalwart of shoe manufacture industry.
 Many other innovations followed but at first increased production brought an overproduction of product which required to be sold off cheaply.
 Mass produced footwear was poor quality and got the name ‘12 day shoes’ because on average that is as long as they would last.